tvanhuu/react-native-tab-view/README.md

 ## API reference

-The package exports a `TabView` component which is the one you'd use to render the tab view, a `TabBar` component which is the default tab bar implementation, as well as several pager components for more fine-grained control.
+The package exports a `TabView` component which is the one you'd use to render the tab view, and a `TabBar` component which is the default tab bar implementation.

-In a trivial app, you'd mostly only use `TabView` and `TabBar`.

 ### `<TabView />`

 Container component responsible for rendering and managing tabs.
+Follows material design styles by default.

 #### Example